-Stream One offers a simplified application that can now cover 100% of the applicant's annual eligible expenses up to a maximum of \$5,000.
+Stream One offers a simplified application that can cover 100% of the applicant's annual eligible expenses up to a maximum of \$5,000.
 No financial contribution from the applicant is required.
 This stream is best-suited for applicants seeking a less intensive, more capacity-friendly granting process.
 All first-time applicants to MGP must apply to Stream One.

-The Stream One application consists of 4 scored questions:
+The Stream One application consists of the following sections:

 - 1. Activities and Impact

-- 2. Welcoming and Inclusive Museums
+- 2. Welcoming and Inclusive Museums /Safe Spaces

+- 3. Indigenous Objects and Materials

-- 3. Risk Management
+- 4. Risk Management

-- 4. Budget and Budget Notes
+- 5. Budget and Budget Notes